 After training in Taekwondo for over 10 years, I finally earned my black belt in 2019.
 Shortly after, my master offered me the opportunity to assist him in teaching one of his classes, which I took in a heartbeat.
 I promised my master that we would win the next tournament.

 Taekwondo instructors are different from drill instructors in times of war.
-We also play the role of squad leaders who lead the team into competitions and are directly responsible for the results of any match.
+We play the role of squad leaders, leading the team into competitions and be directly responsible for the results of any match.
 Right now, I was feeling pretty good about my squad.
 Until I walked to the end of the line and reached Eva, the time bomb of our team.

-Upon passing by Eva, my blood pressure spiked for a second.
-Her roundhouse kicks looked as awkward as her posture, and even more awkward than the looks from other senior instructors.
+Seeing Eva, my blood pressure spiked for a second.
+Her roundhouse kicks looked as awkward as her posture, and even more awkward than that were the looks from the other senior instructors.
 I wouldn’t let her spar if we competed.
 Not because I hated losing, but because I didn’t want her to get hurt.
-Yes, if this was a war movie, Eva would be one of the soldiers who died on their first step after landing on a beach.
+Yes, if this was a war movie, Eva would be one of the soldiers who died on their first step after landing on the beach.

-I always saw Eva as the weakest link in our team that I needed to give extra care for; until the day belt promotion test results were announced, in which Eva finally got her yellow belt.
+I always saw Eva as the weakest link in our team whom I needed to give extra care for.
+That was, until the day belt promotion test results were announced, in which Eva finally got her yellow belt.
 After the ceremony, I found her crying tears of joy outside the park with her parents.

-I wondered why I didn’t feel the overjoy that Eva felt.
+I wondered why I didn’t feel as overjoyed as she did.
 Wasn’t it too early to celebrate?
 We haven’t won anything yet.
 Or was I focusing on the wrong thing?

 All this time I only cared if my team was strong enough.
 I was so concerned on ensuring my team as a collective to win matches that I neglected the growth of its individuals.
 In retrospect, Eva had actually been improving, I just wasn't able to see it.
 I only saw her flaws.
-While still far from perfect, she now throw her roundhouse kick with a snap that was essential to a good kick.
+While still far from perfect, she now threw her roundhouse kick with a snap that was essential to a good kick.
 I realized I took her determination for granted.
-She hadn’t been a bad student; It was me who was a horrible teacher.
+She hadn’t been a bad student; It was me who had been a horrible teacher.
 I was ashamed of my pessimism towards Eva.
-I then told her and her parents that from then on, I would commit myself to Eva just like she has towards Taekwondo.
+I then told her and her parents that from then on, I would commit myself to Eva just like she had towards Taekwondo.

 Ever since, I learned to be more observant towards Eva and the other individuals in my classes.
 I started recording each of their moves and giving personal feedback on their practices.
 I separated the class based on what was best for each student to strengthen their weaknesses, rather than what our team needed to win.
 I also decreased the amount of general instructions I gave the class, in favour of providing my students with one-on-one training sessions.
 Now, I take more pride and joy in the changing colour of their belts than in the trophies under our club's name.